emistasis/emistasis/README.md

 ## Get in Touch

-I'm always open to new opportunities and collaborations related to evolution.
+I'm always open to new opportunities and collaborations related to evolution, speciation, sex chromosomes, and mammals.
 You can reach me via email or connect with me on [LinkedIn](https://www.linkedin.com/in/emmarie-alexander).